bamf2077/quarklist/README.en.md

 ### [QuarkList](https://github.com/francis-zhao/quarklist/blob/master/dist/quarklist.txt)

-An advertising filter for users in mainland China, applicable to [Adblock Plus](https://adblockplus.org/ "Adblock Plus") and [AdBlock](https://getadblock.com/ "AdBlock") browser extensions.
+An advertising filter for users in mainland China, applicable to <a href="https://adblockplus.org/" target="_blank" title="Adblock Plus">Adblock Plus</a> and <a href="https://getadblock.com/" target="_blank" title="AdBlock">AdBlock</a> browser extensions.
 As a supplement to official EasyList China+EasyList, it can enhance capability of advertising filtering.

 Thanks to the CDN acceleration service provided by [![jsDelivr](https://data.jsdelivr.com/v1/package/gh/francis-zhao/quarklist/badge)](https://www.jsdelivr.com/package/gh/francis-zhao/quarklist "jsDelivr - A free, fast, and reliable CDN for open source"), you can directly click the subscription button below to use the latest version.